supaatwi/thai-card-reader-rust/README.md

 ## Features

 - Extract essential information from Thai national ID cards.
-- open websocket prepare send data other client
+- Open websocket prepare send data other client
 - Uses Rust for high performance and safety.
 - Designed for compatibility with commonly used card readers in Thailand.